 Penalties for Terroristic Threats in New Jersey

-As mentioned previously, a typical charge for terroristic threats is graded as a third degree crime, which carries a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.
-However, these charges are elevated to a second degree crime is the threat is made during a period of government-declared emergency.
-A second degree crime carries a sentence to serve between 5 and 10 years in New Jersey State Prison and a fine of up to $150,000, with a presumption of incarceration.
+As mentioned previously, a typical charge for terroristic threats is graded as a third-degree crime, which carries a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.
+However, these charges are elevated to a second-degree crime if the threat is made during a period of government-declared emergency.
+A second-degree crime carries a sentence to serve between 5 and 10 years in New Jersey State Prison and a fine of up to $150,000, with a presumption of incarceration.
 This means that even a defendant with no prior criminal record is likely to be sentenced to a term of imprisonment.
 It is important to note that lack of knowledge is not considered a valid defense in the case of a second degree terroristic threats charge.
 In other words, it is irrelevant whether or not you knew a state of emergency was declared prior to making a terroristic threat.